descale-systems/notes/README.md

-# Notes from Descale Systems events
+# Notes from Descale events

 This repository contains any notes that were taken from a descale event.